The Top 3 Interval Sessions to Increase Your VO2max in Cycling

 Rønnestad, however, came up with 30/15 intervals.
 The idea is by cutting the break to half you gain more time above 90% of VO2max or max heart rate.
 But, the study has limitations by comparing 3x13x30/15 with 4×5 minute intervals.
 That’s comparing 19.5 minutes of higher power output to 20 minutes of lower power output.
 Or metabolically, you compare 29.5 minutes of work with just 20 minutes of work.
 No surprise the 30/15s come out on top.

 In my experience, some athletes have problems completing 30/15s.
 For example, I send some of my athletes to the lab to find their “exact” VO2max power.
 Afterward, they perform the 30/15s at VO2max power on the road.
 Sad to say, they weren’t able to complete the entire set with the prescribed power.
-Therefore, I suggest 30/30s should be part of every serious training plan.
-But of course, if the 30/15 feels fine then go for it.
+Therefore, I suggest you either go for a 30/30 or 40/20 configuration and include them in your training plan.

 The VO2max Microbursts: 30/30 and 30/15 Intervals